-The Cottage Industry Market is a funky market that takes place on the Plaza, next to the Swimming Lagoon on Saturdays from 8 am to 4 pm.
+The Cottage Industry Market is a funky market on the Plaza, next to the Swimming Lagoon, on Saturdays from 8 am to 4 pm.
 It is a great place to browse through the many colourful stalls, learn about the artisan produce and purchase artworks from local artists.
 Furthermore, on weekends, at night, there is free live music from local bands too.

 4. A Stroll at the Esplanade boardwalk

 The Esplanade boardwalk in Cairns stretches along 2,5 km and encompasses all of the above if you fancy walking and soaking up the laid-back atmosphere and enjoy the sunset colours on the ocean.
-If you enjoy walking you can start your walk along the Esplanade Boardwalk, follow the beach promenade till the end for about 5 km.
-When you have reached the end of the promenade, cross the road and follow the signage for the Botanic Gardens.
+If you enjoy walking, you can start your walk along the Esplanade Boardwalk, follow the beach promenade till the end for about 5 km.
+When you have reached the promenade’s end, cross the road and follow the Botanic Gardens’ signage.
 The entire walk will probably take 1-1,5 hour.

 5. Cairns Botanic Gardens Walk

-The Cairns Botanic Gardens are located 5km, north of town, close to Cairns Airport.
-They offer an insight of all native plants and flowers you can see in the Queensland tropical region as well as featuring imported plants and flowers.
-The admission to the Botanic Gardens in Cairns is also free.
+The Cairns Botanic Gardens are located 5km north of town, close to Cairns Airport.
+They offer an insight into all native plants and flowers you can see in the Queensland tropical region and feature imported plants and flowers.
+Admission to the Botanic Gardens in Cairns is also free.